openshift/ansible-service-broker/CONTRIBUTING.md

 Before attempting to run the broker locally, you will need to have deployed an [OpenShift Origin Cluster with the Ansible Service Broker](#deploy_an_openshift_origin_cluster_with_the_ansible_service_broker).
-You can verify this by running `oc get all --all-namespaces` and looking for the `ansible-service-broker` `service-catalog` running in the cluster.
+You can verify this by running `oc get all --all-namespaces` and looking for the `ansible-service-broker` and `kube-service-catalog` running in the cluster.

 **Configuration**